GriKate/Piano-web/README.md

 # Piano-web
 Web application for learning to play the piano.

-Tabs move during file execution on /player page.
+Tabs move during .midi file execution on /player page.

 ## Implemented with
 Vue 2 \